-West Chester University may provide reasonable accommodations for a student with a disability who has a verifiable need of having a service animal or service animal in training while attending the University.
+West Chester University may provide reasonable accommodations for a student with a disability who has a verifiable need of having a service animal or service animal in training while attending the university.
 A reasonable accommodation is an exception to the University's rules, policies, practices, or services that a student with a disability may need to have an equal opportunity to use and enjoy WCU campus housing.
+One of these accommodations may be for the student with a disability to use a service animal.